DariuszPorowski/chatgpt-pre-commit-hooks/README.md

 ### `--env-prefix`

-It's a special arg where you can mark prefixes for your environment variables.
+It's a special argument where you can mark prefixes for your environment variables.
 This allows you to set many configurations depending on the project, account, profile, etc., for example, `personal`, `work`.
-Fallback is a global environment variable if prefixed is not found.
+Fallback is a global environment variable if prefixed isn't found.

 For instance, if your prefix is `personal`, then the environment variable must be set `PERSONAL__OPENAI_MAX_TOKENS`, meaning the structure is `<prefix>__<base_env_name>` - two underscores `__` between `prefix` and `base_env_name`.